 In a clustered Tower installation, you need to ensure that the same custom virtualenv exists on every local file system at /opt/my-envs/.
 Custom virtualenvs are supported on isolated instances.
 If you are using a custom virtual environment, it needs to also be copied or replicated on any isolated node you would be using, not just on the Tower node.
-For setting up custom virtual environments in containers, refer to the Build custom virtual environments section of the Ansible Tower Administration Guide.
+For setting up custom virtual environments in containers, refer to the OpenShift Deployment and Configuration section of the Ansible Tower Administration Guide.

-30.8.2 Assigning custom virtualenvs
+30.9.2 Assigning custom virtualenvs

 Once you have created a custom virtualenv, you can assign it at the Organization, Project, or Job Template level to use it in job runs.
 You can set the custom venv on an inventory source to run inventory updates in that venv.
-However, starting in Ansible Tower 3.5, Ansible 2.4 or later is required to run inventory updates.
 Jobs using that inventory follow their own rules and will not use this venv.
 If an SCM inventory source does not have a venv selected, it can use the venv of its linked project.
 You can assign a custom venv on the organization, but if you do, it will not be used by inventory updates in the organization, as it is only used in job runs.